orbs-network/books/README.md

 and returns:
 * an array of book ids that were added to the smart contract's state.

-### Retreiving books' metadata
+### Retrieving books' metadata

-To retreive a single books' metadata you can use `bookIndex.getBook()`:
+To retrieve a single books' metadata you can use `bookIndex.getBook()`:

 ```js
 const books = await bookIndex.getBook(id)
 ```

 The `BookIndex.getBook()` function takes in as parameters:
-* `id`: the id of the book to retreive
+* `id`: the id of the book to retrieve

 and returns:
-* a book object that was retreived
+* a book object that was retrieved

-To retreive multiple books' metadata you can use `BookIndex.getBooks()`:
+To retrieve multiple books' metadata you can use `BookIndex.getBooks()`:

 ```js
 const books = await bookIndex.getBooks(start, limit)
 ```

 The `BookIndex.getBooks()` function takes in as parameters:
-* `start`: the bookId from which to start retreive book objects.
+* `start`: the bookId from which to start retrieve book objects.
-* `limit`: the maximum number of books to retreive.
+* `limit`: the maximum number of books to retrieve.

 and returns:
-* an array of book objects that were retreived.
+* an array of book objects that were retrieved.

 ---